Google Ad Grants for Nonprofits: Promote Your Cause For Free

 • Lead form extensions: Add a lead form directly to your ads.

-Robust ads will naturally draw users’ eyes, setting your ads up for more clicks and conversions.
+Robust ads will draw users’ attention, setting your ads up for more clicks and conversions.
 Test out different ad extensions to determine what drives results for your ads.

-Google allows you to track two types of conversions:
+Google allows you to track two types of conversions via Google Analytics:

 1. Monetary, such as donations, purchases, ticket sales, and membership fees.